MNV1988/ELIXIR-TrP-FAIR-Converge/_lesson-plans/data-repositories/topics/1-repositories-and-FAIR.md

   - Data Stewards

 learning_outcomes:
-  1:Explain the function of metadata within a digital repository by accurately stating its role in enabling search, retrieval, and preservation of digital assets.
+  1:Explain the function of metadata within a digital repository by accurately stating its role in enabling search, retrieval, and preservation of digital assets
     outcome: digital repositories as support for metadata
     verb: understand
     level: beginner